 The History Doctoral Programs section of the AHA web site now enters its second year.
-This major database, easily accessible from the home page of the AHA site, responds to a major recommendation of the AHA's study of doctoral education in history.1 The site lists 158 PhD programs in the United States, providing comparable information on many aspects of their activity, based on materials provided by departments to the AHA staff.
+This major database, easily accessible from the home page of the AHA, responds to a major recommendation of the AHA's study of doctoral education in history.1 The site lists 158 PhD programs in the United States, providing comparable information on many aspects of their activity, based on materials provided by departments to the AHA staff.
 In addition to these data sets, the AHA site includes clear links to each departmental web page and, where available, its doctoral program web pages.

 The intended viewers of the site—those who will most benefit from the information—are applicants for admission to PhD programs.

 To PhD applicants and their mentors

 The AHA web site on doctoral programs enables applicants to locate the full range of programs in each field of history: the structures of alternative programs, their geographical location, program size, financial aid, recent dissertations and dissertations in progress, and access to detailed information about the specifics of each program.

 The site lists questions every applicant should ask.
 It will help applicants apply to appropriate programs, present themselves well, ask relevant questions before accepting admission, and prepare themselves for the realities of doctoral study.